 Here’s a quick overview of all the useful info you need to plan an awesome trip!

-When To Go: October through December (peak season).
+When To Go: October – December (peak season + low humidity!).
 January to April or June to September (off-season, good for decent weather and fewer crowds).

 Nearest Airport: Hong Kong International Airport (HKG)

 How to Get Around: Public transportation all the way!
-Hong Kong has an extensive public transportation system, including buses, trains, trams, and ferries.
-The Octopus card is a super convenient way to pay for transportation and can be used on most forms of public transportation.
+Hong Kong has an extensive and very efficient public transportation system.
+Get yourself an Octopus card to quickly pay for transportation as you go.

-Must-Do’s: Take the Peak Tram up to Victoria Peak for epic views of the city skyline, visit the Big Buddha on Lantau Island, eat loads of dim sum, go to Hong Kong Disneyland, and party it up in Lan Kwai Fong (LKF).
+Must-Do’s: Visit the Big Buddha on Lantau Island, eat loads of dim sum, go to Hong Kong Disneyland, and party it up in Lan Kwai Fong (LKF).

 Before You Go: Pack comfortable shoes for walking around the city, and be prepared for the humidity and occasional rain.
-If sightseeing is one of your top priorities, consider grabbing the Go City Hong Kong digital attraction pass to save loads of money on attractions!
-You can buy the Go City Hong Kong pass online here.
+Is sightseeing your top priority?
+Get the Go City Hong Kong digital attraction pass to save loads of money on attractions!

 Local Currency: Hong Kong Dollar (HKD) – click for current conversion rates